v-nuit/slimeblaster/README.md

 - Constantly search a small area on the top right of the screen to detect the quest marker next to the quest's objective "Defeat as many foes as possible"
 - When the quest marker is detected, send control to the game to move Rackham to the back of the room in 7.5 seconds and start blasting for the remaining 172.5 seconds
 - After 3 minutes are over, wait for 18 seconds for the results screen to pop up
+- For 14 seconds, constantly perform the following steps:
+ - If a rupies coin is detected and the repeat quest marker is not detected, press 3 then wait 0.3 sec
-- Constantly search a small area in the lower middle part of the screen to detect an unselected "Yes" option from a prompt that pops up every 10 quest repeats, for 14 seconds
+ - If an unselected "Yes" option from a prompt is detected, press Up then wait 0.3 sec
-- If this is detected, press Up and Enter to instruct the game to continue repeating the quest
-- If this is not detected, constantly press LMB every 0.3 second to skip through the result screen and repeat the quest
+ - If neither is detected, press LMB and wait 0.3 sec
 - Repeat the process

 ## Usage